-Vitamin D supplementation for children with respiratory infections
+Vitamin D supplementation and respiratory infections in children

 In addition to causing rickets, vitamin D deficiency has been linked to respiratory infections such as pneumonia, tuberculosis and bronchiolitis.
-Pneumonia is the most severe form of acute lower respiratory tract infections and is the leading cause of death in children worldwide.
+Pneumonia is a severe form of acute lower respiratory tract infection and is the leading cause of death in children worldwide.

-Some studies have suggested that vitamin D supplementation can decrease the frequency and severity of respiratory infections among children.
-There is a need for further research before recommendations can be made.
+Some studies have suggested that vitamin D supplementation can decrease the frequency and severity of respiratory infections among children, however further research is needed before specific recommendations can be made.

 Status: not currently available